Citrus Greening (HLB) Answers

 Above: W. Robertson’s grove being checked by Quality Green’s VP & Co-Owner Allen Day.
 We could not find symptoms of HLB that were all too obvious last last year.
 The trees have dark green, healthy leaves and have a bumper crop of fruit with strong stem attachments.
 Photo taken 8-10-16.

-Below: Other photos of groves displaying dramatic recovery from Greening (HLB), also with big crops of fruit.
+Below: Photos of groves following our programs displaying dramatic recovery from Greening (HLB), also with big crops of fruit.
 Keep calcium (Ca), phosphorus (with foliar sprays including phosphite) & other minerals at high levels in the tree tissue (4.5% for Ca) and use the appropriate fungicides properly timed to keep the fruit on the trees.
 Photos taken 8-10-16.
 Apply the first applications of the season before bud break and bloom break for best results (usually January and not later than early February).

 Below is a copy of the label for our new research-based CitrusPro dry granular Fertilizer (that incorporates the research-based 50 pounds per acre of RootPro 3-7-4 when CitrusPro 3-0-5 is used at the rate of 600 pounds per acre) designed to support optimum Citrus tree health and production along with our Citra Thrive Plus liquid treatment.
 Remember, for long-term, sustainable results, testing is of utmost importance before beginning any Citrus nutritional program.